 We don’t provide timed visits.
 We know that one day the basic care is fine and the next day the pet may need extra time.
 But even basic care can be 30 minutes.
 It’s surprising the amount of work that is involved in pet care.
 Timed visits do not work!

-Pets Stay Home - Pet Sitting Plus is a premium pet care and dog training service in Winnipeg, MB www.petsstayhome.ca
+Pets Stay Home Pet Services is a premium pet care and dog training service located in Parksville, BC. www.petsstayhome.ca

 ACPSN stands for All Canadian Pet Services Network.
 It was started in 2004, filling a need for a Canadian pet industry group.
 While the name implies it is an organization and some say it is a non-profit group, it is actually a sole proprietorship registered to Lara Willis in Toronto.